csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 // result is: Suspend({"x":"just(4)1"}, f), where f({"x":"just(4)1"}) = Pure({"x":"just(4)1"})
 {% endhighlight %}

 In the first case, we really just have a *Suspend* object on our hands that, once run, will return the stored data wrapped inside a *Pure*.
 But something seems amiss in the second case.
-As you can see, *maybe2* is a kind of recursive data structure: a *Suspend*, that, when run, returns another *Suspend*, which, when run again, will return the *Pure*.
-But the content wrapped in the *Pure* object is also garbled, since 1 was appended as a string to *'just(4)'* rather than being added as a number to the 4 inside the *just* wrapper.
-These are two different problems.
-Let's take a closer look at what's happening here:

-* At first, *Just(4)* is a *Suspend* object that contains a *just(4)* object inside it, and when run, would return a *Pure(just(4))*
-* Flatmapping our second function, *g* (defined as: res => Just(res + 1)) onto this *Suspend* object is really a call (as per the implementation of *flatmap()*) to this function: *g => Suspend(x, input => f(input).flatMap(g))*.
-So, will we thus transform the original Suspend object into a new Suspend object, which will still contain a *just(4)* as its datum *x*, but which would eventually (when run) perform the computation *Pure(just(4)).flatMap(g)*.
-What is this function, actually?
-Flatmapping a function, *g*, on a *Pure(x)* will by definition just return *g(x)* - or, in our case, *Just(just(4) + 1)*.
-So, if we decided to actually run our transformed Suspend object obtained via *flatmap()*, we would get another *Just* object back, which is our second *Suspend* object, now containing a *just(4)1* string as its data (since, for lack of a better alternative, the '+' operator will act as a string concatenation), and promising to eventually put it into a *Pure* wrapper.
+Recall that we said that flatmapping a function *g* on a *Just(x)* object will just run *Pure(just(x)).flatMap(g)*, which is the same as *g(x)*.
+So, in our case, when calling *maybe2.run()*, what we get back is a *Just(just(x) + 1)*, which is a *Suspend* object -- now containing the datum *just(x) + 1* (or in other words, *just(x)1*, since the Javascript interpreter will just treat both operands of the + operator as strings), and promising to wrap it into a *Pure* object!

 What can we glean from this analysis?

-* First, clearly, one would have to check whether the input to the flatmapped function, *g*, is a *just(x)* or a *nothing()* and unwrap that object, like this: *res => Just(res.x + 1)* instead of *res => Just(res + 1)*.
+* First, since it's not possible to add together a *just(x)* and a number, clearly, one would have to check whether the input to the flatmapped function, *g*, is a *just(x)* or a *nothing()* and unwrap that object, like this: *res => Just(res.x + 1)* instead of *res => Just(res + 1)*.
 This would take care of the issue with the 1 being appended as a string rather than added to the internal 4 as a number.

 * But the more important point is this: When composing Suspend objects using either *map()* or *flatmap()*, we are basically just transforming the original one to represent more elaborate computations on the inside.
 But what those computations actually do is a different question, which we will find out when we actually run them.
-If at any point, such a computation returns as an intermediate result a Suspend object, this will halt the computations until this new Suspend is actually run.
+If at any point, such a computation returns as an intermediate result a Suspend object (i.e., a *Just(x)* or a *Nothing*), this will halt the computations until this new Suspend is actually run.
 In fact, all of the subsequent computations in the original chain of computations will just have the effect of transforming that Suspend object, to encapsulate all of the remaining computations which we wanted to carry out but didn't!
-How beautiful!

 So we have two problems with running a Suspend object composed in this way.
 First, we don't know how many times to run it.
 Second, the internal data that it contains still may need to be processed in unique ways.
 In our case, we still need to check whether the result from the earlier computation is a *nothing()* or a *just(x)* with a value!
 In the former case, we would have to return a *Nothing()*, not a *Just(x)*.
 And in the latter case, we would still need to unpack the value inside it.

-Instead of doing this in the implementation of every flatmapped function, we can use a special *runner* function, designed specifically for the Maybe monad (in this case).
-Note that we cannot implement this runner function as part of the *Pure()* and *Suspend()* functions, since in the Suspend case (see below) we cannot know in advance what data structure we are unpacking (e.g., a *Nothing()* or a *Just()*):
+Instead of taking care of the type check in every flatmapped function, we can use a special *runner* function, designed specifically for the Maybe monad (in this case).
+Note that we cannot implement this runner function as part of the *Pure()* and *Suspend()* functions, since in the Suspend case (see below) we cannot know in advance what data structure we are unpacking (e.g., a *Nothing()* or a *Just(x)*):

 {% highlight javascript %}
 const runMaybe = capitalJorN => {